getify/Functional-Light-JS/ch2.md

 A function takes input(s) and definitely always has a `return` value.

-If you plan to want to do functional programming, **you should be using functions as much as possible**, and not procedures.
+If you plan to do functional programming, **you should be using functions as much as possible**, and not procedures.
 All your `function`s should take input(s) and return output(s).
 Why?
 The answer to that will have many levels of meaning that we'll uncover throughout this book.

 ## Function Input